padrino/padrino-framework/posts/padrino-0-9-10-released-built-for-speed.md

 Personally, no one on our team is a big fan of benchmarks since they can often be misleading and real world usage is generally quite different.
-However, we thought that providing a set of simple benchmarking results would help people get at least a basic sense of Padrino’s speed.
+However, we thought that providing a set of simple benchmarking results would help people get at least a basic sense of Padrino's speed.

-According to our [benchmarks](http://github.com/DAddYE/web-frameworks-benchmark]), **Padrino** is now about as fast as Sinatra (and in some cases actually a bit faster!).
+According to our [benchmarks](http://github.com/DAddYE/web-frameworks-benchmark), **Padrino** is now about as fast as Sinatra (and in some cases actually a bit faster!).

 For our benchmarks, we chose to test three different sample applications.
-The [first test](http://github.com/DAddYE/web-frameworks-benchmark/tree/text_render]) was a bare minimum app as a baseline where a response is just rendered with a short inline string.
-The [second test](http://github.com/DAddYE/web-frameworks-benchmark/tree/template_render]) is a simple app where we render a small erb template.
-The [third test](http://github.com/DAddYE/web-frameworks-benchmark/tree/more_advanced]) was the most comprehensive with a more ‘full-stack’ application including sessions, haml, layouts, templates, flash, and helpers.
+The [first test](http://github.com/DAddYE/web-frameworks-benchmark/tree/text_render) was a bare minimum app as a baseline where a response is just rendered with a short inline string.
+The [second test](http://github.com/DAddYE/web-frameworks-benchmark/tree/template_render) is a simple app where we render a small erb template.
+The [third test](http://github.com/DAddYE/web-frameworks-benchmark/tree/more_advanced) was the most comprehensive with a more 'full-stack' application including sessions, haml, layouts, templates, flash, and helpers.